History of California before 1900: Pre-Columbian history (c. 13,000 BC – 1530 AD)

-The most commonly accepted model of migration to the New World is that people from Asia crossed the Bering land bridge to the Americas some 16,500 years ago.
-The remains of Arlington Springs Man on Santa Rosa Island are among the traces of a very early habitation, dated to the Wisconsin glaciation (the most recent ice age) about 13,000 years ago.
+The most commonly accepted model of migration to the New World is that people from Asia crossed the Bering land bridge to the Americas about 14,500 BC.
+The remains of Arlington Springs Man on Santa Rosa Island are among the traces of a very early habitation, dated to the Wisconsin glaciation (the most recent ice age) about 11,000 BC.

-Some 30 tribes or culture groups lived in what is now California, gathered into perhaps six different language family groups.
+Approximately 30 tribes or culture groups lived in what is now California, gathered into perhaps six different language family groups.
 These groups included the early-arriving Hokan family (winding up in the mountainous far north and the Colorado River basin in the south) and the later-arriving Uto-Aztecan of the desert southeast.
-This cultural diversity was among the densest in North America and was likely the result of a series of migrations and invasions during the previous 13,000 years (and perhaps even earlier).
+This cultural diversity was among the densest in North America and was likely the result of a series of migrations and invasions during the previous 13,000 years, and possibly even earlier.

 At the time of the first European contact, Native American tribes in California included the Chumash, Kumeyaay, Nisenan, Maidu, Miwok, Modoc, Mohave, Ohlone, Pomo, Serrano, Shasta, Tataviam, Tongva, Wintu, Yurok, and Yokuts.
 The relative strength of the tribes was dynamic, as the more successful expanded their territories and less successful tribes contracted.
 Slave-trading and war among tribes alternated with periods of relative peace.
 The total population of Native California is estimated, by the time of extensive European contact in the 18th century, to have been perhaps 300,000.
 Before Europeans landed in North America, about one-third of all natives in what is now the United States were living in modern-day California.
 California indigenous language diversity numbered 80 to 90 languages and dialects, some surviving to the present (although are endangered).